true-hindsight/grim-realities/disclosed/politically-motivated-crimes-being-committed-by-nexus-of-canadian-entities.md

 This is why, as long as one can get internet connectivity at the curb-side, one can still do as much as individually possible to press a few keystrokes, or pluck a few guitar strings, or beat a few drums, like any other person busking at a street corner, to then send out a few notes, rhymes and rhythms that inspire, and *mobilize* ordinary people who are treated as a nobody.

-So does one need to have sovereignty, grand accolades, or positions of high influence and power in order to e-mail a few letters, or forward a few pamphlets?
+Now, does one need to have sovereignty, grand accolades, or positions of high influence and power, in order to e-mail a few letters, or forward a few pamphlets?

-Or does one need to possess genius level intelligence and acumen along with maverick leadership skills, to merely put out a few podcasts and songs?
+Or does one need to possess genius level intelligence and acumen, along with maverick leadership skills, to merely put out a few podcasts and songs?
 Just think about it, what does one need to have, in order to churn out a bunch of **["what-if scenarios"](https://github.com/callthis/status-quo/blob/main/docs/0B.md#scenario-1---arson-that-causes-extensive-wildfires)** from the comfort of their armchair?
 Most probably just the armchair, yes?

-Within all such avenues of life, one does not need to be a 'jedi' grand master, or a grand vizier, or a grand anything for that matter, to march along with the days of an ordinary life.
+Within all such avenues of life, one does not need to be a 'jedi' grand master, or a grand vizier, or a grand anything for that matter, to march along, with the labors of an ordinary life.

 >*One just needs to be free, free as in neither a surf nor a slave.*